akingdom/ShapeTheory/README.md

 ## Recordkeeping

 <img alt="European cave" src="shapetheorypix/caves-bafa5689-f9a6-4516-8692-4ee6ac1a1991.jpeg" style="width:12em;aspect-ratio:auto;border-radius:10px;"><img alt="Illustrated collection of common cave symbols from Europe" src="shapetheorypix/ancient-european-cave-symbols.png" style="width:12em;aspect-ratio:auto;border-radius:10px;"><img alt="Illustrated collection of common cave symbols from Europe, with some annotations" src="shapetheorypix/ancient-european-cave-symbols-annotated.png" style="width:12em;aspect-ratio:auto;border-radius:10px;"><br />
 *Ancient European symbolic shapes are twice as common as pictures that have survived, mostly in caves.
 Symbols collected in many cave visits by Genevieve von Petzinger.
-Interpretations are the author's (AK).*
+The author (AK) has added some meanings and alphabetic letters, largely influenced by overlapping studies of Mediterranean alphabets.
+This has brought to life for me the skill and intelligence of these ancient artists.*

 *** Needs lead-in and perspective here - we pick up on scribbling mentioned earlier and bring in all shapes for the purpose of discussing shapes as communications of expression, and as a historical memory.
 This could be subsumed into the Circles section but it's possibly better as a section in its own right?